FAQ for Agents

 What are your office hours?

 Our office hours are flexible and depend on client requirements, however, images for MLS are typically taken Monday to Friday between the hours of 9am - 4pm.
 Twilight shots are taken after 4pm although the time will vary depending on the time of year.

 What about weekends and Holidays?

 How long does a typical MLS real estate shoot take?

-Photo shoots usually take between 60 and 120 minutes.
+Photo shoots usually take between 90 and 120 minutes.
 There are a number of variables which affect the time taken including the size and complexity of the property the requested package and the readiness of the location.
-If other packages have been requested as well it may take considerably longer.
+If other packages have been requested as well it may take longer.

 What are the critical factors in producing good images?

-It's a combination of factors - but without taking away from our skill as photographers I would say that ensuring the property is neat and de-cluttered is as important as the photographer.
-A messy, cluttered house will reflect badly no matter how skilled the photographer.
+It's a combination of factors - but without taking away from our skill as photographers ensuring the property is neat and de-cluttered is as important as the photographer.
+A messy, cluttered house will produce messy cluttered photographs.

 What should I do to prepare my house?